WeisTekEng/NerdMiner_v2/dashboard/README.md

 ## Firmware Configuration

 The NerdMiner firmware has been modified to broadcast stats to `255.255.255.255` on port `33333` via UDP.
-Ensure your miners and this computer are on the same network/subnet.
+Ensure your miners and this computer are on the same network/subnet. you can then expose this via Tailscail

 ![Dashboard example image](https://github.com/WeisTekEng/NerdMiner_v2/blob/dashboard/dashboard/Dashboard.PNG)